YuvarekhaMahendran/YuvarekhaMahendran/README.md

 ## 📚 Master's in Business Analytics

 Currently, I'm pursuing a Master's in Business Analytics, which I envision as a transformative step in my career.
-My coursework spans:
+My coursework spans skillsets like:

 - R
 - SAS